pkheav/whats_cooking/README.md

 # Summary
-Ruby console application that determines what to cook for dinner tonight from a list items in the fridge and a list of recipes.
+Ruby console application that determines what to cook for dinner tonight from a list of items in the fridge and a list of recipes.

 Takes two inputs:
 1. The fridge csv list